Enlaces transversales de Book para 3.1 TB screening

 All the screening tests described here identify adults and adolescents with HIV with a higher probability of TB disease and who should be referred for diagnostic evaluation.
 When TB disease is ruled out, the individual should be referred for evaluation for TB preventive treatment.

-WHO-recommended four sym
+WHO-recommended four symptom screen

 The W4SS comprises the following symptoms: current cough, fever, night sweats or weight loss.
 It was first recommended in 2011, with an initial recommendation for systematic screening of all people living with HIV at every visit to a healthcare facility, primarily for ruling out TB disease, due to its high negative predictive value.
 However, if adults and adolescents with HIV screen positive for any one of these symptoms, further diagnostic workup is recommended.
 W4SS is a simple screening approach that is non-invasive and is feasible to implement repeatedly in any setting, by any level of healthcare provider.
 The results of a symptom screen may be subjective and depend on the end user’s level of understanding and willingness to share their physical experience of symptoms, as well as on the provider’s interpretation of the reported symptoms.
 Thus, the quality and consistency of the W4SS is likely to vary between clinical settings.